-Port 3 has been configured to measure the width of an incoming pulse.
-One channel has been allocated (in this case Channel 11).
+Port 6 has been configured to measure the width of an incoming pulse.
+One channel has been allocated (in this case Channel 12).
 The "Gate Time" has been set to 10s.
 This means that the logger will wait 10s for the incoming pulse.
-If a complete cycle does not arrive within this time an error value (-999.999) will be returned.
+If the pulse does not arrive within this time an error value (-999.999) will be returned.
 The whole cycle is to be measured (i.e. both the positive and negative portions).
-The input filter has not been activated probably because the signal source is unlikely to have contact bounce.
+The input filter has not been activated probably because the signal source is an electronic device with no contact bounce.

-Port 4 is configured to count random (asynchronous) pulses which may arrive at any time between logger samples (e.g. Tipping Rain Buckets).
-One channel has been allocated (Channel 12) and, as the signal is presumably coming from a reed switch, the input filter has been activated to eliminate contact bounce.
+Port 7 is configured to count random (asynchronous) pulses which may arrive at any time between logger samples (e.g. Tipping Rain Buckets).
+One channel has been allocated (Channel 13) and, as the signal is presumably coming from a reed switch, the input filter has been activated to eliminate contact bounce.
 The option "Count only" provides 1 value of the number of pulses received during the sample interval.
-A further option of "Count, Max pulses/min (erratic)" or "(fast)" provides values of both counts during the sample interval and maximum rate of pulses/min, provided that the channel allocation is more than 1.
-If two channels had been allocated to this port then Channel 13 would return the maximum rate of pulses/min.
-The "erratic" option would apply to slow random pulses such as a tipping bucket, the maximum value being determined by measuring the shortest period between any 2 pulses that arrived during the sample interval.
+A further option of "Count, Max pulses/min (erratic)" or "(fast) provides values of both counts during the sample interval and maximum rate of pulses/min, provided that the channel allocation is more than 1.
+If two channels had been allocated to this port then Channel 14 would return the maximum rate of pulses/min.
+The "erratic" option would apply to slow random pulses such as a tipping bucket, the maximum value is determined from measuring the shortest period between any 2 pulses that arrived during the sample interval.
 The fast option should be used for faster pulses that could exceed 10 pulses per second, the maximum value is determined by counting the maximum number of pulses received within any 1 minute interval during the sample interval.